sowrensen/LordCommander/readme.md

 Running
 -----

+Clone the repository with the same directory level where you want to run recursive commands.
 Run following commands to clone the repository and install dependencies:

 ```
 git clone https://sowrensen@github.com/sowrensen/lordcommander.git